swkkd/gowebapi/docs/AssetDatabaseApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **AssetDatabaseGetReferencedElements**
-> ItemsElement AssetDatabaseGetReferencedElements(ctx, webId, optional)
+> ItemsElement AssetDatabaseGetReferencedElements(a.client.ctx, webId, optional)
 Retrieve referenced elements based on the specified conditions.
 By default, this method selects all referenced elements at the root level of the asset database.

 Users can search for the referenced elements based on specific search parameters.
 If no parameters are specified in the search, the default values for each parameter will be used and will return the elements that match the default search.